Reinforcement Learning for Durable Algorithmic Recourse

 \namedpar{Transition Function $\mathcal{P}(s_{t+1}|s_t, a_t)$} The environment evolves according to a stochastic transition function $\mathcal{P}$, mapping the current state $s_t$ and agent action $a_t$ to a distribution over successor states $s_{t+1}$.
 Transitions proceed in three phases.
 First, candidates with positive outcomes permanently exit the environment and are removed from $X_{c,t+1}$.
 Second, rejected candidates respond to their counterfactual recourse recommendations: some exit due to discouragement, while others remain and modify their features toward the suggested counterfactuals, updating $X_{c,t+1}$.
 Finally, a new application round occurs, comprising both new entrants and reapplying candidates previously rejected, forming the new feature matrix $X_{t+1}^{\mathrm{F}}$.

-\namedpar{Observation $o_t$ and Observation Function $O(o_t \mid s_t, a_{t-1})$} The agent has partial observability of the environment, and the observation function specifies how this partial view is derived from the true latent state $s_t$ and the previous action $a_{t-1}$.
-Formally, the observation includes only the elements of $s_t$ corresponding to the current applicants: $ o_t = (X_{t}^{\text{F}}, \mathcal{I}_{t}^{\text{F}}). $ The observation space $\Omega$ is continuous and can have variable dimensionality depending on the number of applicants at time $t$.
+\namedpar{Observation $o_t$ and Observation Function $O(o_t \mid s_t, a_{t-1})$} The agent has partial observability of the environment, and the observation function specifies how this partial view is derived from the true state $s_t$ and the action $a_{t-1}$.
+Formally, the observation includes only the elements of $s_t$ corresponding to the current applicants: $ o_t = (X_{t}^{\text{F}}, \mathcal{I}_{t}^{\text{F}}). $ The observation space $\Omega$ is continuous and has variable dimension depending on the number of applicants at time $t$.

 \namedpar{Reward Function $R(s_t, a_t)$} The reward function integrates multiple objectives to ensure \textit{equity}, \textit{validity}, and \textit{feasibility} of the agent's recommendations.
 To promote \textit{equity}, we minimize disparities in the scores that rejected candidates would obtain if they implemented the recommended actions.
 Formally, we define the set of rejected candidates at time $t$ as $\mathcal{I}_{t}^{\text{rej}}$.
 For each candidate $j \in \mathcal{I}_{t}^{\text{rej}}$, the \emph{goal score} is $g_{t}[j] = M(X_{t}^{\text{CF}}[j])$, i.e., the score the candidate would achieve if they perfectly implemented the recommendation.
 We argue that these scores should be similar across rejected candidates, in order to prevent unequal treatments.
 To guarantee this, we minimize the \textit{Gini index}: